groff_man_style(7) — Linux manual page

 Set text one point smaller than the default type size on

 typesetters.
-If no argument is given, a one-line input
+If no argument is given, the macro plants a

 further formatted with a macro, is set smaller.